HighNESS Conceptual Design Report: Volume I: Design of a Very Cold Neutron Source

-The second factor yielding even higher gains in the VCN range is the addition of NDs which, due to their high albedo for VCNs, limit losses and trap neutrons in the moderating volume.
-The fact that NDs are effective in increasing the travel path is evident also from \cref{fig:time_response_sd2_vs_lD2}, which shows the different moderators' time response at the twister exit for CNs and VCNs.
-The neutron counts in the figure are normalized to the peak value in the cold energy range.
-After \SI{7.5}{ms}, the VCN counts, already much higher in \ce{SD_2} than in \ce{LD_2}, start to drop due to losses when there is no ND reflecting layer around the vessel.
-Adding the reflective layer reduces these losses and increases the chances for the neutrons to be further moderated.
-In the cold range, NDs are transparent and there is no significant difference in the time response.
+The second factor yielding an additional gain in the VCN range is the addition of ND.
+Thanks to their high albedo for VCNs, NDs limit losses and trap neutrons in the moderator material. \cref{fig:time_response_sd2_vs_lD2}, presenting the different moderators' time response at the twister exit for CNs and VCNs, shows that NDs are effective in increasing the neutron travel path.
+The neutron count values recorded are normalized to the peak value in the cold energy range.
+The VCN counts, already much higher in \ce{SD_2} than in \ce{LD_2}, start to drop after \SI{7.5}{ms}.
+The addition of reflective layer increases the number of reflections of VCNs, thus the outgoing flux increases.
+In the cold energy range, NDs are transparent and therefore no significant difference in the time response is observed.

-Interestingly, adding an identical thin ND layer to the \ce{LD_2} baseline did not produce the same relative gains described for \ce{SD_2}.
-A significant 40\% increase was calculated only on the NNBAR side for $\lambda>\SI{40}{\angstrom}$, but at the expenses of higher energy neutrons, which are the most relevant for the current NNBAR design.
-On the WP7 side, no gains at all were observed, but same losses at high energy.
-This suggests that in \ce{LD2} the good VCN reflective properties of ND are most likely not enough to counterbalance the upscattering from the medium.
+As another interesting result, it was found that the addition of a thin ND layer to the \ce{LD_2} baseline did not produce the same relative gains described for \ce{SD_2}.
+On the NNBAR side, a significant 40\% increase was calculated for $\lambda>\SI{40}{\angstrom}$, but at the expense of lower wavelength neutrons, which are the most relevant for the current NNBAR design.
+However, no gain was found on the WP7 side, while the same losses at lower wavelengths were observed.
+These findings suggest that in \ce{LD2} the good VCN reflective properties of ND are most likely not sufficient to counterbalance the upscattering from the medium.

-It should be noted that, for neutrons in the $\lambda >\SI{40}{\angstrom}$ range, simulations with good statistics are very costly to procure in comparison with shorter wavelengths, especially when incorporating the full geometry of the ESS target monolith and shielding.
-For mitigation we used the energy-splitting variance reduction technique in MCNP.
-Nonetheless, the relative error for this range remains at roughly 10\% -- convergence beyond this precision becomes particularly time consuming, even when simulating with 400+ cores on the ESS computing cluster.
+For neutrons in the $\lambda >\SI{40}{\angstrom}$ range, it was challenging to obtain good statistics and MCNP simulations were very time consuming in comparison with shorter wavelengths, especially when modelling the full geometry of the ESS target monolith and shielding.
+In order to improve the statistics, the energy-splitting variance reduction technique was introduced.
+Despite the use of biasing, the relative error for this energy range remains at roughly 10\% -- even performing the simulations on the ESS computing cluster using 400+ cores.

-Features that are not included in these basic simulations and that could negatively affect the gains are:
+It should be noted that these basic simulations are not taking into account the following parameters that could have a negative effect on the gains: